tachidok/chapchom/README.md

 ### How many developers are currently working on the library

-At Friday, September/13, 2019 there is one and only one developer, me
+At Sunday, December/15, 2019 there is one and only one developer, me
 :no_mouth:

 :construction: :construction: :construction: :construction: :construction: